Bill Text: HI HB36 | 2025 | Regular Session | Amended

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
-Chapter 338, Hawaii Revised Statutes, is amended by adding a new section to be appropriately designated and to read as follows:
+Chapter 327C, Hawaii Revised Statutes, is amended by adding a new section to be appropriately designated and to read as follows:

-(b) A local health officer or local agent of the department of health shall not document, testify to, or otherwise use excited delirium as a recognized medical diagnosis or cause of death in any official capacity or communication.
+(b) A medical examiner, coroner, or health care provider shall not document, testify to, or otherwise use excited delirium as a recognized medical diagnosis or cause of death in any official capacity or communication.

-(c) A local health officer or local agent of the department of health shall not state on the certificate of death, or in any report, that the cause of death was excited delirium.
-The local health officer or local agent of the department of health may list and describe the contributing causes of death, but shall not describe the underlying cause as excited delirium.
+(c) A medical examiner, coroner, or health care provider shall not state on the certificate of death, or in any report, that the cause of death was excited delirium.
+The medical examiner, coroner, or health care provider may list and describe the contributing causes of death, but shall not describe the underlying cause as excited delirium.

 (d) A state or county government entity, or employee or contractor of a state or county government entity, shall not document, testify to, or otherwise use in any official capacity or communication excited delirium as a recognized medical diagnosis or cause of death.